travis-ci/docs-travis-ci-com/user/common-build-problems.md

 <div id="toc"></div>

+## My tests broke but were working yesterday

+A very common cause when a test is suddenly breaking without any major code changes involved is a change in upstream dependencies.

+This can be a Ubuntu package or any of your project's language dependencies, like RubyGems, NPM packages, Pip, Composer, etc.

+To find out if this is the case, restart a build that used to be green, the last known working one, for instance.
+If that build suddenly fails too, there's a good chance, that a dependency was updated and is causing the breakage.

+Make sure to check the list of dependencies in the build log, usually output including versions, and see if there's anything that's changed.

+Sometimes, this can also be caused by an indirect dependency that was updated.

+After figuring out which dependency was updated, lock it to the last known version.

+Additionally, we update our build environment regularly, which brings in newer versions of languages and the running services.
+Make sure to follow our [changelog](http://changelog.travis-ci.com) to get a hold of the latest updates.

+## My build script is killed without any error

+Sometimes, you'll see a build script being causing an error, and the message in the log will be something like `Killed`.

+This is usually caused by the script or one of the programs it runs exhausting the memory available in the build sandbox, which is currently 3GB.
+Plus, there are two cores available, bursted.

+Depending on the tool in use, this can be cause by a few things:

+* Ruby test suite consuming too much memory
+* Tests running in parallel using too many processes or threads (e.g. using the `parallel_test` gem)
+* g++ needing too much memory to compile files, for instance with a lot of templates included.

+For parallel processes running at the same time, try to reduce the number.
+More than two to four processes should be fine, beyond that, resources are likely to be exhausted.

+With Ruby processes, check the memory consumption on your local machine, it's likely to show similar causes.
+It can be caused by memory leaks or by custom settings for the garbage collector, for instance to delay a sweep for as long as possible.
+Dialing these numbers down should help.

 ## Ruby: RSpec returns 0 even though the build failed

 In some scenarios, when running `rake rspec` or even rspec directly, the command